In a Nutshell:

 The health insurance app also provides them access to a digital health card, so they do not need to carry a physical one.
 Users can also chat with customer service within the app.

-Market Overview of Health Insurance Apps
+Market Overview of Health Insurance App Development

 - The global market size of the health insurance sector is expected to hit $3.4 billion by 2033.